Daniel Fredheim Holm

-Daniel Fredheim Holm (born 30 July 1985) is a Norwegian footballer who plays as a midfielder and works as an assistant coach for KFUM in the OBOS-ligaen.
+Daniel Fredheim Holm (born 30 July 1985) is a Norwegian footballer who plays as a midfielder and works as a sporting director for KFUM in the Eliteserien.
 He is the half-brother of former Vålerenga colleague Thomas Holm, and the son of former footballer Paal Fredheim.

 Club

 Fredheim Holm was transferred from Skeid to Vålerenga in the spring of 2004, for NOK 1,5 million.
 In his first season in the Norwegian top division, he scored five goals.
 He was also one of the Cup Final heroes, alongside "Moa", when Vålerenga defeated Stabæk in the 2008 final, to become Norwegian champions.

 On 9 July 2009, it was announced that Fredheim Holm would leave Vålerenga for Danish side Aalborg.

 On 20 January 2011, Fredheim Holm was sold to Rosenborg BK.

 On 4 February 2013, Fredheim Holm signed a three-year contract with Vålerenga.
 He won Tippeligaen 2005 with the Oslo club.

 Holm signed with KFUM on 28 November 2018, where he became a playing assistant coach.